mcgray/bdd-tools/README.md

 Thucydides-JBehave
 ----------------------
-JBehave is well-known and widely used BDD implementation for Java which uses plain text scenario files and map them to Java classes using **@Given, @When, @Then** annotations.
+[JBehave](http://) is well-known and widely used BDD implementation for Java which uses plain text scenario files and map them to Java classes using **@Given, @When, @Then** annotations.

-Thucydides is an acceptance testing framework.
+[Thucydides](http://) is an acceptance testing framework.

+To start with using both frameworks I recommend to create a maven project from thucydides-jbehave archetype.
+It is updated quite frequently and will save you a lot of time setting up the project.
+`mvn atchetype:generate` - archetype number 191.

+To run test using _maven_:

+`mvn clean integration-test site`

+To run using IDE (in this case THucydides will not generate results becaue it uses maven site plugin)  - run the StoryRunner

 **To be continued**